 It can also be used for more personal portraits, such as family photos or engagement shots.

-Whether you’re looking to capture a professional headshot or a more intimate image, environmental portrait photography is an excellent way to achieve your goal.
+Whether you want to capture a professional headshot or a more intimate image, environmental portrait photography is an excellent way to achieve your goal.

 16 Environmental Portrait Photography Tips

-Let’s dive into 15 environmental portrait photography tips that you can implement in your next photo session.
+Let’s dive into 15 environmental portrait photography tips you can implement in your next photo session.

 1. Tell a Story